PsiUpsilonEI/Bylaws/README.md

 ### Section 8: Excess Moneys

-1. Excess moneys at the end of the fiscal year are nonrefundable unless approved by a Class C vote.
+1. Excess moneys at the end of the fiscal year are nonrefundable unless approved by Finance Committee.
 2. Moneys remaining after the end of the fiscal year shall be put in short term accounts.

 ### Section 9: Checks drawn against the Chapter Treasury